MiDataInt/mdi-pipelines-framework/README.md

 - sample autonomous, i.e., they are executed "per sample"
 - executed only once on an input data set, not iteratively
-- executed the same way on every sample, regardless of the experiment
+- executed the same way on every sample
 - hands-off, i.e. not interactive
 - resource intensive, in storage and/or CPU needs
 - executed on a high-performance compute (HPC) cluster